 In order to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than our nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 1, 2024; provided, however, that if our 2024 Annual Meeting of Stockholders is held before May 1, 2024 or after June 30, 2024, then the notice must be received by the later of 60 days prior to the date of the annual meeting or the 10th day following the day on which public announcement of the date of such meeting is made.

-What are "broker non-votes"?
+What are broker non-votes and what is broker discretionary voting?